Boughpohpue/RetroStyleMoviesList/README.md

 # RETRO-STYLE MOVIE LIST

-Oldschool look for displaying movies collection as a shelf of VHS tapes.
+Oldschool looking movies collection presented as a shelf with VHS tapes.

 Designed and coded just for fun.